FlavioDiasPs/tob/README.md

 7. Right-Click on the top of the window (not in the tab, in the window).
 It will show a rename option in the menu.
 Rename it to tob_"GameName".
 Example: tob_bombcrypto.
 If you have multiple windows for the same game you can add anything to the name.
 Example: "1 - tob_bombcrypto", "my tob_bombcrypto 2".
 Windows will run in lexicographic order.
 8. **You must ZOOM OUT the window to 67% zoom.
 This is the best way I found to fit more windows in the same monitor (cryptopiece is an exception, it has to be 50%)**
 9. **If the game has the option to decrease graphic quality, you must put it in the lowest possible, like it is in LunaRush otherwise TOB won't work**
-10. If you have multiple windows, organize them in a way they don't complete overlapp the other. **They can be at almost 100% overlapping, but some games stop if they are completely blocked by another window or minimized**
+10. If you have multiple windows, organize them in a way they don't complete overlap each other. **They can be at almost 100% overlapping, but some games stop if they are completely blocked by another window or minimized**
-11. All necessary stuff is configured, but bo won't work yet.
+11. All necessary stuff is configured, but we are no ready yet.
 Every game might have a different need.
-Lets configure them.
+Lets configure them!

 ## Configuring games
 ### config.yaml